-There were a lot of things I wasn't great at, and that was fine with my parents.
-Didn't diminish their shiny view of me at all.
+There were also many things I wasn't great at, and that was fine with my parents.
+Knowing I had limits and weaknesses didn't diminish their shiny view of me at all.
 It was ok to try and fail.
 It was ok to be average sometimes.
 My best, whatever it was, was good enough.
-That gave me wings too.

 Two memories I have of my Dad paint this picture perfectly.

-All through high school I competed in a yearly speaking competition.
-My specialty was the dramatic monologue.
+All through high school, I competed in a yearly speaking competition.
+My specialty was dramatic monologue.
 I practiced and memorized for months.
 My Mom, a "monologuer" herself, adjusted my timing and emotional intonation.
 My Dad played audience and could probably quote my monologue by heart.
-All through high school I had placed high in the state competition, usually 2nd or 3rd.
+All through high school, I placed high in the state competition, usually 2nd or 3rd.
 My senior year was my golden moment.
 I was prepared with my Mom's favorite piece and nailed it.
-It was hands down the best performance of my life....everyone felt confident that the blue ribbon was mine.
+It was hands down the best performance of my life.
+Everyone felt confident the blue ribbon was mine.
 At the awards ceremony, my name was called for 2nd, and the crowd gasped!
 Well, maybe just my crowd gasped, but I know there was gasping going on.
-One of the biggest disappointments of my young life.
+This was one of the biggest disappointments of my young life.
 I don't think I had ever worked harder towards a goal.

 We drove home in stunned silence.
 I'm not kidding.
-My whole family acted like they were in shock....my Dad in particular.
+My whole family acted like they were in shock, Dad in particular.
 He encouraged me and told me how proud he was of me, but seemed to be churning under the surface.
-Now my Dad's a big one for respecting the judges, the refs, any people who's job it is to make the call.
-He's calm and in control, doesn't boo or bad-mouth and he's taught me to do the same.
+Now to understand the significance of what comes next you need to know my Dad's a big one for respecting the judges, the refs, any people whose job it is to make the call.
+He's calm and in control, doesn't boo or bad-mouth, and he's taught me to do the same.

-I don't think it's possible for me to convey to you how that made me feel.
-It is honestly one the highlights of my childhood.
+I don't think it's possible for me to convey to you how that experience made me feel.
+It is honestly one of the highlights of my childhood.
 My Dad's positivity and confidence in my abilities trumped his usual personality.
-Feeling like his girl got slighted prompted something intense inside of him....which prompted something extremely warm and fuzzy inside of me.
+Feeling like his girl got slighted prompted something intense inside of him, which prompted something extremely warm and fuzzy inside of me.

 Every time I throw trash away at my parent's house I think about that day.
-The broken trash can was evidence to me of my Dad's evaluation of how I did.....much more precious to me than the blue ribbon I would have earned by the judges evaluation.
+The broken trash can was evidence to me of my Dad's evaluation of my performance.
+That knowledge was much more precious to me than the blue ribbon I could have earned from the judges.

-The first time I signed up for softball tryouts was purely because my friends were doing it.
-I didn't tell them this, but I didn't even know what softball was....had to go home and ask my dad to find out it was a cousin to baseball.
-I had grown up loving to hear the story of my Dad's triple play.....
+I signed up for softball tryouts purely because my friends were doing it.
+I didn't tell anyone, but I didn't even know what softball was when I signed up for tryouts.
+I had to go home and ask my dad.
+Finding out it was baseball's cousin made me want to play even more.
+I had grown up hearing the legendary story of my Dad's triple play.....

 -excerpt from Reflections by John M. Smith

-By my sophomore year, it was obvious that my hitting needed some serious help.
+By my sophomore year, it was obvious my hitting needed some serious help.
 Which is embarrassing to say since I just told you it was slow pitch softball.
-My dad and I would walk a block down the street to the Lutheran church's diamond to practice.
+My dad and I often walked a block down the street to the Lutheran church's diamond to practice.
 He'd pitch, I'd swing.
 He'd adjust my grip and I'd try again.
 He'd modify my stance and I'd try again.
 He'd tell me to just watch for the stitches on the ball and I would.
 He pitched and pitched and pitched.
 As the sun began to set we packed up and walked home.
-I could tell he was deliberating by his quiet set of the mouth and I was ready to hear the next thing he thought might make my hitting better.
-I didn't expect to hear this.
+I could tell he was deliberating by his quiet set of the mouth and I was ready to hear the next thing he might say about how to make my hitting better.
+I didn't expect to hear what he actually said.